danomatika/miditester/README.md

 miditester
 ==========

-a utility program which sends MIDI bytes
+a utility program which sends and receives MIDI bytes

 Copyright (C) 2017 Dan Wilcox <danomatika@gmail.com>

 Description
 -----------

-When working with MIDI software projects, it's often useful to be able to generate test MIDI messages to make sure MIDI input handling is working as expected.
-This small commandline utility provides this functionality by sending a series of test messages based on the required message type.
+When working with MIDI software projects, it's often useful to be able to generate and print incoming MIDI messages to make sure MIDI input handling is working as expected.
+This small commandline utility provides this functionality by either listening for messages or sending a series of test messages based on the required message type.

 The project utilizes [RtMidi library](http://www.music.mcgill.ca/~gary/rtmidi/) for MIDI communication.